RRohi/PS-Scripts/README.md

 # ScriptsAndStuff
-Helpful scripts for daily administration.
+## Helpful script(let)s for daily administration.

+* FixDFSReplication.ps1 - When you find that GPO versions mismatch between DCs.